Lunch Box: Yubu Chobap (Inarizushi)

 What is Yubu-Chobap Or Inarizushi?

-Even though this is instant version, and I didn’t tuck the rice into the fried soybean as you would normally see, by the way I have explanation why -it was still delicious and perfect for lunch boxes and make great snack!
+Even though this is an instant version, and I didn’t tuck the rice into the fried soybean as you would normally see, by the way, I have an explanation why; it was still delicious and perfect for lunch boxes and make a great snack!
 Why didn’t I tuck it or turn around?
 I wanted you to see how pretty it looks on the inside.

-So When you get instant one, like I did -fried tofu pouches are packed into plastic and in liquid, which you squeeze out before filling it with rice.
+So, when you get instant one, as I did -fried tofu pouches are packed into plastic and in liquid, which you squeeze out before filling it with rice.
 I know, I took the easy way out but let me tell ya, it saves so much time.
-It also comes with dried seasoning, sauce (vinegar, sugar and salt),
+It also comes with dried seasoning, sauce (vinegar, sugar, and salt),

 What I like to do, is adding many different vegetables, sometimes even leftover minced meat and mixing it with rice.
 It is that much more flavorful, healthier and of course delicious but possibilities what you can mix with the rice are endless.

-Where you can get instant fried tofu kit?
+Where you can get instantly fried tofu kit?

 Korean, Japanese, Asian or International markets/stores.